JsonGallagher/bit_crush/README.md

 ## Features

-- Apply channel shifts to create psychedelic effects
-- Soften the image with Gaussian blur (commented out by default)
+- Separate color channels and apply channel shifts to create psychedelic effects.
+The red and green channels are shifted by 250 pixels, and the blue channel is subtly shifted by 20 pixels to achieve a unique psychedelic effect.
-- Apply wave distortion for a psychedelic wave effect
+- Utilize wave distortion with adjustable amplitude and frequency for a custom psychedelic wave effect.
+This effect has been fine-tuned to be more subtle, making the visual experience more pleasant.
+- Generate unique output filenames for each processed image, ensuring that new effects do not overwrite previous ones.
+- Option to apply a Gaussian blur is available but commented out by default.
+Users can easily enable this feature by uncommenting the relevant line.

 ## Requirements